Night of the Living Homeless: Plot

 The boys make it to Evergreen, which has been completely devastated.
 There are only three remaining survivors, who are men dressed in camouflage and heavily armed.
-They are distrustful of the boys and threaten to shoot them, since, they are not home-owners due to them being minors, and are therefore "homeless", but they're able to recognize Cartman as "the same kid who jumped over thirty homeless people on his skateboard", so they decide to help the boys.
-While talking to the survivors, the men are able to explain that the homeless situation got so out of control that it was hard to tell who was homeless and who wasn't.
-During the discussion, Kyle finds a pamphlet on the ground, which advertises South Park as a "haven for the homeless"; He realizes that the Evergreen townspeople got rid of their homeless by convincing them to migrate to South Park, and the men were able to explain that most of the homeless from their town originally came from Texas, in which the city of San Antonio was able to get rid of their homeless population by sending them to Evergreen in the same manner.
-Just then, a hideously disfigured woman is able to emerge from the burnt remains of one of the buildings while holding a shotgun, revealing to be the wife of one of the men who tried to burn her alive after believing she was homeless, and she became quite angered with him as a result.
-She then tries to shoot her husband, and all the adults end up shooting and killing each other, with the boys realizing that they must get rid of the homeless because, as Stan reasons, their parents are just as stupid as the people of Evergreen, and South Park would fall apart just like Evergreen did.
+They are distrustful of the boys and threaten to shoot them, since, as minors, they are not home-owners and are therefore "homeless", but they are able to recognize Cartman as "the same kid who jumped over thirty homeless people on his skateboard", so they decide to help the boys.
+While talking to the survivors, the men explain that the homeless situation got so out of control that it was hard to tell who was homeless and who wasn't.
+During the discussion, Kyle finds a pamphlet on the ground, which advertises South Park as a "haven for the homeless".
+He realizes that the Evergreen townspeople got rid of their homeless by convincing them to migrate to South Park, and the men further explain that most of the homeless from their town originally came from Texas, in which the city of San Antonio was able to get rid of their homeless population by sending them to Evergreen in the same manner.
+Just then, a hideously disfigured woman emerges from the burned remains of one of the buildings holding a shotgun, revealing herself to be the wife of one of the men who tried to burn her alive after believing she was homeless.
+She tries to shoot her husband, and all the adults end up shooting and killing each other, with the boys realizing that they must get rid of the homeless because, as Stan Marsh reasons, their parents are just as stupid as the people of Evergreen, and South Park would fall apart in the same way.

-However, Kyle is able to come up with a plan to save their town, so the boys heavily reinforce a bus that they find and drive it to the Community Center in South Park, where the homeless have gathered below the adults.
-They advertise California as "super cool to the homeless" by singing a modified version of 2Pac and Dr. Dre's "California Love," and leads them there.
-Afterwards, Cartman shows off by jumping his skateboard over three homeless people, and the episode ends with Stan saying to Kyle "Honestly, I don't know what you see in this, Kyle."
+Kyle comes up with a plan to save their town, and the boys heavily reinforce a bus that they find and drive it to the Community Center in South Park, where the homeless have gathered below the adults.
+They advertise California as "super cool to the homeless" by singing a modified version of 2Pac and Dr. Dre's "California Love", and lead them there.
+Afterwards, Cartman shows off by jumping his skateboard over three homeless people, and the episode ends with Stan stating "Honestly, I don't know what you see in this, Kyle."

 Production

 Writing on the episode's basic story and jokes began at the show's writer's retreat at Hyatt Grand Champions Resort conference center, in Indian Wells, California during the break between seasons 10 and 11.
 The song at the end of the episode includes the lyrics, "In the city of Venice, right by Matt's house, you can chill if you're homeless."
-According to the DVD commentary, Matt Stone does live in Venice and there are a lot of homeless people there.
+According to the DVD commentary, Matt Stone does live in Venice, California and there are a lot of homeless people there.